 Help us put Patients Before Profits

-Thompsons Solicitors is campaigning to highlight the dangers of mesh operations as part of our Patients before Profits campaign, working alongside Sling the Mesh to help raise awareness of the risks associated with mesh injury with the public, MPs and in the media and to call for an immediate suspension of mesh use in surgery.
+Thompsons Solicitors is campaigning to highlight the dangers of mesh operations as part of our Patients before Profits campaign.
+Alongside mesh victims and support groups, we aim to raise awareness of the risks associated with mesh injury.
 Learn more about the campaign and how you can show your support here.

 Concerned about negligent medical treatment or diagnoses?
 Talk to us for advice and support today.